codelibs/fess-docs/en/13.6/admin/dataconfig-guide.rst

 JDBC Driver
 :::::::::::

-To crawl data in database, JDBC driver is needed.
-Put jar file into app/WEB-INF/lib directory.
+To crawl data in database, you need JDBC driver and put Jar file into app/WEB-INF/lib directory.
 In this example, copy mysql-connector-java-5.1.39.jar to app/WEB-INF/lib.

 CsvDataStore
 ------------

-CsvDataStore is CSV file crawling.
+CsvDataStore is to import data from CSV files.

-For example, create test.csv in /home/john/csv and the content is below.
+For example, create test.csv in /home/john/csv, and the content is below.

 ::